Agbera/cloudfunction-slake/README.md

 # cloudfunction-slake
-# cloud function and slack commit to work samsple
+# cloud function and slack commit to work sample